cheleb/zio-laminar-tapir/docs/_docs/index.md

 ## ZIO * Laminar * Tapir

-zio-Laminar-tapir Form Derivation is a library to easy interact with Tapir endpoints in a Laminar reactive component.
+zio-Laminar-tapir is a library that leverages the power of ZIO, Laminar and Tapir to build web applications in Scala.

+It provides a simple way to use tapir endpoints, as [Fetch client](https://sttp.softwaremill.com/en/latest/backends/javascript/fetch.html), call them and handle the response in a ZIO effect back to the UI.

 It will handler jwt token, request and response marshalling and client management.